 Originally Falcon Australia indicated that it expected the work on the first five wells to be completed in 2016, the next two horizontally fracture stimulated wells to be undertaken in 2017 and the final two horizontally fracture stimulated wells to be undertaken in 2018.
-Given the introduction of a moratorium on hydraulic fracturing in September 2016 by the Northern Territory government, this will delay the completion of the nine well programme.
+Given the introduction of a moratorium on hydraulic fracturing in September 2016 by the Northern Territory government, this has delayed the completion of the nine well programme.

-Furthermore, pending the outcome of the independent scientific inquiry which was established following the introduction of a moratorium on hydraulic fracturing Origin has requested a suspension of all drilling operations with the DPIR.
-The suspension request and a revised timetable for the remaining work programme are being finalised with the DPIR.
+Pending the outcome of the independent scientific inquiry which was established following the introduction of a moratorium on hydraulic fracturing Origin requested a suspension of all drilling operations with the DPIR and was granted a 12 month extension.